nicklafferty/craftycody/content/crafts/diy-simple-updated-bathroom-cabinets.md

 image = "/uploads/guest-bathroom-cabinets.png"
 slug = "quick-bath-update"
 tags = ["diy"]
-title = "DIY: Updated Bathroom Cabinets"
+title = "DONE DIY: Updated Bathroom Cabinets"

 +++
 There are few things that refresh a space quicker than paint.